 - Prescription drugs - medicines approved to treat tobacco dependence are bupropion and varenicline.

 - Nicotine replacement therapy (NRT) - this group includes nicotine patches, gums, lozenges, inhalers, and sprays.
 They help break the habit of the activity of smoking, separating it from the nicotine addiction and the withdrawal effect.

 - Psychological support - often overlooked, this is a crucial part of a successful fight against addiction.
-Stay motivated by getting encouragement from your family and friends, join a local community stop-smoking group, and seek for professional help of people trained in this field.
-You can also check out the , or try one of the many quitting mobile apps.
+Stay motivated by getting encouragement from your family and friends, join a local community stop-smoking group, and seek professional help from people trained in this field.
+You can also check out the or try one of the many quitting mobile apps.